Nicolás Chacón Vargas Elementary School

 The Little Bunnies Preschool in the Los Cacaos Region of the Dominican Republic is nearing completion.
 The school construction, funded by Cup For Education, has made significant progress in recent months.
 The completed sections include the overall structure, two classrooms, a girl's restroom and a boy's restroom, a small office for the teachers, a small kitchen, and an adult restroom.
 This project was requested by the community organizers after a hurricane destroyed the original school.
 Now at 70% complete, they still lack a floor, accessories for one bathroom, paint, and a small playground.
 This has not stopped the children from coming to school every day to learn.
 The school is already in session and the children couldn't be happier.

 Through a grant, Cup for Education supported the Chukumuk School Library in Santiago Atitlán, Guatemala through organization Pueblo a Pueblo.
-View the Year End Report on Chukmuk School Library Project we received from the executive director, or the Strategies for Literary Activities Manual for Teachers (in Spanish).
+View the Year End Report on Chukmuk School Library Project we received from the executive director (also click here for last year's report and click here for the year before that), or the Strategies for Literary Activities Manual for Teachers (in Spanish).

 Scholarship Student Update: Maria Mariela Estefany Tzoy